thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ##### Request attribute values from the server

-In order to request client-side or shared device attributes to Thingsboard server node, send PUBLISH message to the following topic:
+In order to request client-side or shared device attributes to ThingsBoard server node, send PUBLISH message to the following topic:

 ```shell
 v1/devices/me/attributes/request/$request_id